How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 Of course, the object could move in a diagonal direction and only the horizontal component would be inverted.
 However, we have to keep in mind that this is only an analogy.
-We are taking into account only one dimension, the horizontal one, because in the reflexive coupling of observers there would be only one dimension too, the temporal labels.
+We are taking into account only one dimension, the horizontal one, because in the reflexive coupling of observers there would also be only one dimension that is inverted, i.e., the temporal labels.